William M. Levy: Early political career

+Congress

 Levy was elected as a Democrat to the Forty-fourth Congress (March 4, 1875 – March 3, 1877).

 He was an unsuccessful candidate for renomination in 1876.

+Later career

-He served as member of the State constitutional convention in 1879.
+After leaving Congress, he served as member of the State constitutional convention in 1879.

-He was appointed associate justice of the State supreme court in 1879 and served until his death in Saratoga, New York on August 14, 1882.
+He was appointed associate justice of the State supreme court in 1879 and served until his death.

+Death and burial

+Levy died in Saratoga, New York on August 14, 1882.

 His funeral was in the Protestant Episcopal Church in Natchitoches, Louisiana, and he was interred in the American Cemetery there.